 If you want to enjoy the taste of tea without the caffeine boost, stick with these herbal teas that have little to no caffeine at all.

-Coffee vs Tea: Which is Healthier?
+Which One is Healthier?

 The next thing that comes up most often about coffee vs tea is the health benefit.
 Both have caffeine, as we discussed above.
 This caffeine helps boost mental function and short-term memory and can have other neurological benefits.